XVincentX/apigateway-playground/README.md

-# Kong - Node playground
+# Kong and Hypermedia

-This repo is simply a set of 2 NodeJS applications that are exposing a single endpoint, potentially running on 2 different places in the world.
+This repository is simply a set of 2 NodeJS applications that are exposing two services:

-[Kong](https://getkong.org) is then used as a glue to serve the thing from a single endpoint and routing to the right API.
+**Customers** and **Invoices**

+The idea is to show the audience how **REST** and a good **API Gateway** are perfect tools to make your APIs really resilient and ready to change.

+[Kong](https://getkong.org) is the API Gateway choosen here; basically because it's open source and really spread among the community; however any other else will do the job.

 ## Installation

+[Docker](https://docker.com) is used as a way to simulate different network topologies.

 1. Start all the containers